francelabs/datafari/README.txt

 - Debian : https://www.youtube.com/watch?v=cekFICeTTTs
 - Windows : https://www.youtube.com/watch?v=BB95WFtL7n4

+If you want to use the jcifs connector in ManifoldCF, download  jcifs-1.3.xx.jar from http://jcifs.samba.org/src/ to DATAFARI_SOURCE_DIR\mcf\mcf_home\connector-lib-proprietary

 You have to configure your Repository connector and job to add documents to Datafari.
 You can find a video tutorial on how to index local file share here : https://www.youtube.com/watch?v=w0FtsvZO9SI
 You can find documentation on how to create connectors and jobs here : http://manifoldcf.apache.org/release/trunk/en_US/end-user-documentation.html

 Enjoy :-)